binocarlos/powerstrip-mesosphere-demo/README.md

 ## Conclusion
 Mesos and Marathon are powerful tools to manage a cluster of machines as though they are one large computer.
 We have shown in this demo that you can extend the behaviour of Mesos slaves using [Powerstrip](https://github.com/clusterhq/powerstrip) adapters (and soon official Docker extensions).

 This demo made use of local storage for your data volumes.
 Local storage is fast and cheap and with [Flocker](https://github.com/clusterhq/flocker), it’s also portable between servers and even clouds.

-We are also working on adding support for block storage so you can use that with your application.
+We are also working on adding support for shared storage to enable failover support when your hosts have access to network (e.g. EBS, SAN) storage.

 ## Notes